MichaelTGood/Sample-Scripts/Squads/ReadMe.md

 *Squads* is an early in development project I'm working on, with the goal being to create infrastructure for a simple character design environment, that is easily extendable to add a lot of depth and complexity, but also maximizes minimal dependency.

 This project is still in it's early stages, but I think shows the thought and approach I'm taking with it, and where it could go.
+With the project, I wanted to accomplish the design idea I had to see if it could function, and be fun, as a game, while maximizing simplicity, clean code concepts, and extendibility.

 ## Brief Explaination of the gameplay